Helping millions of people navigate the world of technology.

 Disable Outlook Add-ins

 Restart the Outlook app after this and enable your add-ins one by one until the problem occurs again.
-Once you find the problematic add-in, consider removing it to avoid any issues in the future.
+Once you find the problematic add-in, remove it to avoid any issues in the future.

 The Outlook profile on your PC contains your Outlook settings.
-If Windows is having trouble accessing this profile, Outlook won’t open.
-If that’s the case, you can create and use a new Outlook profile by following the steps below.
+If Windows is having trouble accessing this profile, Outlook will not open.
+If that’s the case, create a new Outlook profile by following the steps below.

-Step 1: Click the search icon on the taskbar, type in control panel, and press Enter.
+Step 1: Click the search icon on the taskbar, type control panel, and press Enter.

 Open Control Panel